 Caeser Gracie seemed to have no formal promotion.
 I saw Alessandro promote someone at the end of class once.

 CCSF doesn’t seem to typically do jiu-jitsu promotions.
-I only know of one other person who got a blue belt there.
+Since I have been there since 2015 I know of 4 people total who got promoted to blue belt.
 CCSF is more focused on judo.
 They do promotions once or twice a semester for judo.

 I actually got my blue belt after the recent competition on Friday July 21, 2017.
 That was unexpected.
 Funny I got a little choked up too.
 I don’t know it just kinda seemed like an abstract thing.